attilahorvath/rust-practice/README.md

 # rust-practice
-A collection of small Rust programs I'm writing to learn and practice the language.
+A collection of small Rust programs to learn and practice the language.

 ## Contents
 - `hello_world`: The classic "Hello, world!" program implemented in Rust (this is the default output of `cargo new`).